zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

 ## Objective

-Best curent practices dictates that imternet reachable hosts should have a reverse DNS entry, as various services on the Internet, for instance spam filters, may consider this when determining the trustworthiness of the host.
+Best curent practices dictates that internet reachable hosts should have a reverse DNS entry, as various services on the Internet, for instance spam filters, may consider this when determining the trustworthiness of the host.
-Se [RFC1912] section 2.1 and [RFC1033] page 11 for additional information.
+See [RFC1912] section 2.1 and [RFC1033] page 11 for additional information.

+This test checks for the existence of PTR records for the corresponding reverse domains of the name servers IP address.

 ## Scope

-This test checks for the existence of PTR records for the corresponding reverse domains of the name servers IP address.
+Only the existence of a PTR record, or a record that resolves to a PTR record, is checked.
+Not the validity of said record.
+That is handeled by other tests.

-## Inputs*
+## Inputs

 The domain name to be tested.